 I highly recommend that my clients get as deep of an understanding of EB-5 and especially the Role of the Regional Center before moving forward or selecting anyone to prepare a submission or manage a Regional Center for them.

 DISCLAIMER: Work is performed by a non-attorney independent business consultant.
-It is the client's responsibility to have any and all non-attorney work products checked by an attorney.
+It is the client's responsibility to have any and all non-attorney work products checked by an attorney and investment professional(s).

 Independent Consultant Offering Articles & Comments here for free.
 Also available for specific and general consultation, research, individual and/or group training--materials and presentation made to order.